Alkrist/maribel/README.md

 ## TODO:
 0. Fix all of the small TODO lists inside the project.
-2. ID reconsumption issue.
+2. ID reconsumption issue + World as entity
 3. Make tests for ECS and server.
 6. Add Graphics via LWJGL 3.
 7. Add Models.
 8. Add Sounds via OpenAL.
 9. Add Commands.
-10. Add Configs.